 While freezing the crust is certainly easier than having to preheat an oven and par-bake the crust, it is not as sturdy as the baked version.
 I only recommend freezing the crust if you will be serving your pie when very cold.
 Otherwise, you’ll just find your crumb crust to be very crumbly!

 When you bake a crumb crust, you are melting the added sugar which then helps bond the crust together.
 Baking it results in a crispy crust.
-But not only that, it also deepens the flavor of the pie by toasting up the chocolate crust.
+Not only that, but it also deepens the flavor of the pie by toasting up the chocolate crust.

-Types of Pies Can to Use with a Biscoff Crust
+Types of Pies To Make with a Biscoff Crust